 Perhaps the easiest way to earn Neopoints is by playing games.
 Each game has its own Neopoint ratio, in other words how many points you need to score in the game in order to earn 1 Neopoint.

-In this case there is a Neopoint ratio of 1.16, which means that for every point you earn in the game you will earn 1.16 Neopoints.
-Now for each game you can earn a maximum of 1,000 Neopoints each time you submit a score, so you can use the Neopoint ratio to work out what score you will need to achieve in the game in order to be awarded 1,000 Neopoints (simply divide 1,000 by this number and BINGO! :P).
-So in this case you would need to score 862 points to earn 1,000 Neopoints.
+In this case there is a Neopoint ratio of 14.29, which means (as shown in the image) means that every 14.29 points in the game will earn you 1 NP.
+Now for each game you can earn a maximum of 1,000 Neopoints each time you submit a score, so you can use the Neopoint ratio to work out what score you will need to achieve in the game in order to be awarded 1,000 Neopoints.
 It is worth checking the ratio before you start playing a game, however, as TNT uses an automated program which updates them on the 25th of every month.
 The program looks at the average score people have been submitting and alters the Neopoint ratio accordingly to balance out the flow of Neopoints entering the economy, increasing it to make it more difficult to earn 1,000 Neopoints from the game if a lot of people do well at it and decreasing it to make it easier if people are submitting lower scores.

 For each game you can submit a maximum of 3 scores a day, after that you can still carry on playing for fun but you won't earn anything for it.
 Once you find a game that you are good at and enjoy playing I would suggest adding it to your favourites (by clicking on the little grey heart at the top to turn it red), that way you can build up a list of games to play each day so you can start earning some regular Neopoints!
 Also, each day there will be a featured game, submitting scores for this game will earn you double the Neopoints that day!